-You better believe it.
 I’ve said it before and I’ll say it again: Christmas Cookies are serious business here in Germany.
-It’s typical here to bake several different cookie varieties, and this is the one that I think is the most beautiful, Pinwheel Cookies.
+It’s typical here to bake several different cookie varieties but everyone has a favourite and these are mine!

 Here in Germany, this type of cookie is actually known as Schwarz-Weiß Gebäck or Black and White Cookies.
-Usually made in spirals or chequerboard squares, these buttery and crumbly cookies are melt in the mouth good.
+Usually made in spirals or chequerboard squares, these buttery and crumbly cookies are super tasty and always disappear fast!